FelSiq/machine-learning-learning/README.md

 ### Mixed (from basic to advanced)
 - Machine Learning: A Practical Approach on the Statistical Learning Theory
     - Authors: Rodrigo F. Mello and Moacir Antonelli Ponti
+    - Year: 2018
     - Link to amazon: https://www.amazon.com/Machine-Learning-Practical-Approach-Statistical-dp-3319949888/dp/3319949888

 ### Advanced